Taka Michinoku

-Having held championship titles in Japan, North America, Mexico and Europe, Yoshida is known for his long title reigns.
-He held the FMW Independent World Junior Heavyweight Title for a combined duration of more than 15 months, the WWF Light Heavyweight Title for a then record-setting 10 months and the WEW Six-Man Tag Team Title for almost a year.
-Yoshida has held the World Junior Heavyweight Championship, Michinoku Pro Tohoku Junior Heavyweight Championship and Kaientai Dojo (K-Dojo) Strongest-K Championship simultaneously for almost 10 months.
-During his reign, he has defended his titles against both AJPW and independent circuit talent to increase his base of opponents, and thus has increased the reach of the World Junior Heavyweight Championship, which was closed off to outside competition in the late 1980s and throughout the 1990s.
+Michinoku held the FMW Independent World Junior Heavyweight Title for a combined duration of more than 15 months, the WWF Light Heavyweight Title for a record-setting 10 months, and the WEW Six-Man Tag Team Title for almost a year.
+He held the World Junior Heavyweight Championship, Michinoku Pro Tohoku Junior Heavyweight Championship, and Kaientai Dojo Strongest-K Championship simultaneously for almost 10 months.

+Early life

+Takao Yoshida was born in Morioka on October 26, 1973.

 Professional wrestling career

-Early career
+Early career (1992-1997)

-Taka Michinoku took his name as a sign of respect for his mentor The Great Sasuke, who was the owner of Michinoku Pro Wrestling and had been the first to use Michinoku as part of his ring name.
-He debuted Wrestling International New Generations and Michinoku Pro Wrestling joint event by teaming up with Great Sasuke, they lost to Super Delfin & Terry Boy.
-He would later move to Federacion Universal De Lucha Libre and debuted by beating the team of Mongolian Yuga & Shiryu with Buffalo Chohe.
-Then he debuted for Frontier Martial-Arts Wrestling in a six-man tag team match at Summer Spectacular in 1993.
-Michinoku would primary compete at MPW, UWF and FMW in his early career.
+Yoshida was trained by The Great Sasuke and Gran Hamada.
+He adopted the ring name Taka Michinoku out of respect for The Great Sasuke, who was the owner of Michinoku Pro Wrestling and had also used "Michinoku" as part of his ring name.
+He debuted at a Wrestling International New Generations and Michinoku Pro Wrestling joint event on September 4, 1992, teaming up with The Great Sasuke in a losing effort against Super Delfin and Terry Boy.
+He would later move to Federacion Universal De Lucha Libre and debuted by teaming with Buffalo Chohe to defeat Mongolian Yuga and Shiryu.
+He debuted for Frontier Martial-Arts Wrestling in a six-man tag team match at Summer Spectacular in 1993 and would primarily compete at MPW, UWF, and FMW in his early career.

 His debut for New Japan Pro-Wrestling came during Super J-Cup 1994 and was eliminated from the competition in the first round by Black Tiger.
 He competed in Best of the Super Juniors 1994 and only gained two points therefore losing the tournament.
 He also went up against Super Delfin for the CMLL World Welterweight Championship and had a J-Crown Title #1 Contendership match with Koji Kanemoto, both of which he lost.

 Michinoku's first title reign came in the form of the FMW Independent Junior Heavyweight Championship, which he won by defeating Koji Nakagawa on May 5, 1996.
 He would lose the title to El Satanico after holding the title for one year and one month and defeating fellow young wrestlers Minoru Tanaka, Naohiro Hoshikawa and Hayato Nanjyo, he would later regain the championship two months later.
 He would vacate the championship to focus on the WWF Light Heavyweight Championship.